chadrt21/mtg-optimization/README.md

 * [Deckbuilding in Magic: The Gathering Using a Genetic Algorithm](https://ntnuopen.ntnu.no/ntnu-xmlui/bitstream/handle/11250/2462429/16274_FULLTEXT.pdf?sequence=1&isAllowed=y)
 * [Monte Carlo search applied to card selection in Magic: The Gathering](https://ieeexplore.ieee.org/abstract/document/5286501)

+##### Deck Building
+If there are 60 cards in a deck and 17-36 lands per deck (depending on mana curve), then there could be anywhere from 1.12e134 to 3.09e80 possible cards choices per deck.
+This can be reduced by restrictions such as card themes (Angles, Merfolk, etc.) or colors (Blue, Red, etc.).

+Instead of trying to generate a whole new deck each time, generate a deck from a deck seed (preset deck sub-set).

+##### Deck Testing
+Would machine learning/AI be required to test decks?
+Or could it be statistically analyzed by some meteric(s) that could indicate probability of winning?

 *What would be O() to simulate n MTG games?*
   * Brute force?
   * Greedy?